laravel/docs/mocking.md

         }
     }

-> {tip} You might want to use the "persistentFake" method when you want to keep files during a certain test.
-This is useful when you want to compare whether you delete some files and want to prove their deletions.
+> {tip} By default, the `fake` method will delete all files in its temporary directory.
+If you would like to keep these files, you may use the "persistentFake" method instead.

 <a name="mocking-facades"></a>
 ## Facades